ElunaLuaEngine/Eluna/README.md

 Follow us on our [Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and what's going on with Eluna.

 If you're having trouble, post in Eluna's support here: [Eluna Support Forum](http://emudevs.com/forumdisplay.php/84-Support)<br />
 If you need help regarding methods, hooks and other wiki related documentation, go to [Eluna's Wiki](http://wiki.emudevs.com/doku.php?id=eluna).
-This is not suggested though.

 ## Source